This topic describes how X-Engine of ApsaraDB for RDS helps reduce the costs of DingTalk and implement online collaborative offices.

 The X-Engine team also develops the field-programmable gate array (FPGA) compaction technology to reduce the computing resource consumption of the compaction operation.
 This technology uses heterogeneous computing hardware to accelerate the compaction process.
 It streamlines compaction and compression operations by using FPGA hardware.
 On a host without FPGA hardware, X-Engine can use a suitable scheduling algorithm to save storage space at a lower performance cost.

 - Intelligent separation between hot and cold data

 In normal access to a storage system, most access requests direct to a small portion of data.
 This is why the cache works.
 In an LSM tree structure, frequently accessed data is stored at a high level to a fast storage device, such as NVM and DRAM.
 Infrequently accessed data is stored at a low level to a slow storage device.
 This is the hot and cold data separation in X-Engine.

 The separation algorithm completes the following tasks:

 - In the compaction operation, the pages and records that are least likely to be accessed are selected and moved to the bottom of the LSM tree.

 - Current hot data is selected and backfilled to memory (BlockCache and RowCache) in the compaction or dump process.
 This prevents compromised performance from jitters in cache hit rates.

 - The AI algorithm recognizes data that may be accessed in the future and pre-reads it into memory.
 This increases the hit rates for accessing cache at the first time.

 Hot data and cold data are accurately identified to avoid computing resource waste due to invalid compression or decompression.
 This improves system throughput.

-For more information, see X-Engine overview.
+For more information, see Introduction to X-Engine.